Bracongo

-Bracongo is a brewery in the Democratic Republic of Congo (DRC) with its headquarters at Kinshasa.
-Bracongo belongs to the Société des Brasseries et Glacières Internationales (BGI) that maintains breweries in many African countries.
-BGI belongs to the Groupe Castel, a French company.
+Bracongo is a brewery in the Democratic Republic of Congo with its headquarters in Kinshasa.
+Bracongo belongs to the Société des Brasseries et Glacières Internationales (BGI) that maintains breweries in several African countries.
+BGI belongs to the French Groupe Castel.

 Bracongo was founded in 1949 and fused with three other breweries in 1961, then named Unibra - Congo.
 The company was renamed Bracongo in 1997.